BNLNPPS/BNLNPPS.github.io/howto-website.md

 In the *front-matter* (but not in the text itself), you need to replace any `&` characters (which has a special meaning in HTML) by `&amp;`.
 This is particularly important for the `title` attribute.

-### Adding contents from GoogleDoc

-It is sometimes handy to use GoogleDoc to produce some contents for the web site.
-For example, if taking minutes during a meeting, it allows several people to contribute to the effort of note taking and other persons who attended the meeting to validate/update them.
-It is then easy to convert a properly formatted GoogleDoc (using standard heading levels) to Markdown for inserting it into the website.
-Look at our [documentation](/jekyll-beginners.html) on how to do it.

 ### Adding experiments/projects, tech teams, software

 Add a new file in the `_experiments`, `_techteams` or `_software` directory and follow the *front-matter* of the